martinkoschel/rtlsdr-airband-install-script/README.md

 ## Copy repo to the target device (raspberry)

 On the target device, in the command line, run:

-'sudo curl -L -O https://github.com/martinkoschel/rtlsdr-airband-install-script/archive/main.zip'
+`sudo curl -L -O https://github.com/martinkoschel/rtlsdr-airband-install-script/archive/main.zip`

 Then Unzip:
 `unzip -j main.zip` unzips it without the archive folder structure, i.e. into the current directory.